joseguzman1337/termux/README.md

 save
 exit
 ```
-Make a backup each time that you need of each one of your workspaces by separately
+Make a backup each time that you need each one of your workspaces separately
 ```ShellSession
 db_export -f xml /root/msfuExported.xml
 ```